daveivan/dblp-network/README.md

 ## DBLP data

-This service provides open bibliographic information on major computer science journals and proceedings.
+"This service provides open bibliographic information on major computer science journals and proceedings." ([more](http://dblp.uni-trier.de))

 You can download XML file from http://dblp.dagstuhl.de/xml/release/.
 With xml file there must be downloaded .dtd file too.